-As world leaders flock to Rome for the G20 summit, US President Joe Biden met Pope Francis Friday at the start of a trip aimed at reasserting US international credentials.
+US President Joe Biden, only the second Catholic to hold his office, had a private audience with Pope Francis on Friday at the start of a European trip aimed at reasserting US international credentials.

-But the question is whether either leader raises the red-button issue of abortion.
+There was no mention from either side of the red-button issue of abortion.
 Biden supports the right to choose, while Francis, 84, has slammed terminating pregnancies as “murder”.

 The pontiff has nonetheless distanced himself from a push by conservative US bishops to deny communion to politicians supportive of abortion rights — which would include Biden.

-He said it includes “the most significant investment to deal with the climate crisis ever” — 550 billion dollars to cut greenhouse gas emissions.
+Ahead of the crucial COP26 summit starting on Monday, Biden said his new plan includes “the most significant investment to deal with the climate crisis ever” — $550 billion to cut greenhouse gas emissions.

 “America is back in a leadership position on climate in a way that will be broadly welcomed,” National Security Advisor Jake Sullivan told reporters on the flight over.

-Biden will meet Friday with French President Macron for the first time since the subs row, in what Sullivan said was expected to be a “constructive and deeply substantial meeting”.
+He will meet with French President Macron on Friday for the first time since the submarine row, in what Sullivan said was expected to be a “constructive and deeply substantial meeting”.

-Biden and Macron are expected to meet again Saturday alongside Merkel and Britain’s Boris Johnson to discuss attempts to get Iran back into negotiations on submitting its nuclear industry to international inspections.
+Biden and Macron are expected to meet again Saturday alongside German Chancellor Angela Merkel and Britain’s Boris Johnson to discuss attempts to get Iran back into negotiations on submitting its nuclear industry to international inspections.